cosargozukirmizi/space-extension-of-explicit-ODEs/README.md

 The systems that are used in the implementation are van der Pol, classical quartic anharmonic oscillator, Henon-Heiles and Rabinovich-Fabrikant.

 The program is compiled with g++ (Ubuntu) 11.3.0 using libraries libgmp 6.2.1 and libgmp C++ bindings.
+The program has been tested with GNU compiler g++-10 and above.

 The command to compile is
 >  g++ -std=c++20 main.cpp -lgmp -lgmpxx -o main.x